puppetlabs/puppet-docs/source/guides/language_guide.markdown

 Importing Manifests
 -------------------

+Puppet has an `import` keyword for importing other manifests. **You should almost never use it,** as almost every use case for it has been replaced by the [module autoloader](./modules.html#module-autoloading).
+In particular, you should never use any import statements inside a module, as the behavior of import within autoloaded manifests is undefined.

-Puppet has an `import` keyword for importing other manifests.
-Code in those external manifests should always be stored in a class or defined resource type, or else it will be imported into the main scope and applied to all nodes.
-Currently files are only searched for within the same directory as the file doing the importing.
+The `import` keyword does not insert Puppet code inline like a C preprocessor #include directive; instead, it adds all code in the requested file to the main scope.
+This means any code in these external manifests must be in a class, node statement, or defined type, or else it will be applied to all nodes:

+{% highlight ruby %}
+    # site.pp
+    node kestrel.puppetlabs.lan {
+        # Wrong wrong wrong!
+        import nodes/kestrel.pp
+    }

+    # kestrel.pp
+    include ntp
+    include apache2
+    # These two classes are outside any node statement, and will always be applied.
+{% endhighlight %}

+Files are only searched for within the same directory as the file doing the importing.
 Files can also be imported using globbing, as implemented by Ruby's `Dir.glob` method:

 {% highlight ruby %}
-    import 'classes/*.pp'
+    import 'nodes/*.pp'
     import 'packages/[a-z]*.pp'
 {% endhighlight %}

-Best practices calls for organizing manifests into [Modules](./modules.html)
+Instead of importing manifests, you should organize all class manifests into [Modules](./modules.html).
+The one case where `import` is still useful is for maintaining a `nodes/` directory with one manifest per node and then placing an `import 'nodes/*.pp'` statement in `site.pp`.
+However, note that doing this can cause puppet master to [not notice edits to your node definitions](./troubleshooting.html#why-hasnt-my-new-node-configuration-been-noticed).

 Handling Compilation Errors
 ---------------------------